Community Outreach Programmes

 Step 1: Info session

-Step 2: Application Form HERE
+Step 2: Application Form SOON

 Step 3: Informal interview

-When, Where and How long?
+When, where and how long?

 Mentoring training with DCU students

-ChangeChangeMakers is a mentoring program co-funded by the DCU Access Service and College Connect that aims to create a transformative experience for all participants, both mentors and mentees, through participatory and experiential activities.
+Change Makers is a mentoring programme co-funded by the DCU Access Service and College Connect that aims to create a transformative experience for all participants, both mentors and mentees, through participatory and experiential activities.

 The programme brings together students from under-represented groups with 2nd-year students from our BA in Social Sciences and Cultural Innovation.
 It is run in partnership with the Faculty of Humanities & Social Sciences in DCU, Youthreach and Trinity Comprehensive in Ballymun.